The Boats of Summer: New York Harbor and Hudson River Day Passenger and Excursion Vessels

 Also, bibliophile interests are well provided for, both in terms of bookmaking (paper, printing, binding) and also the reproduction of many pieces of fine art by the late author’s (b.
 1934) childhood friend William Gordon Muller (b.
 1936) who would become a Founding Director and Fellow of the American Society of Marine Artists.

-Referring to the author as “the late” is alone a reason to seek out these books because they represent the consuming pursuit of a lifelong interest; he spent decades gathering this material and organizing it into a manuscript—and then died six months later.
+Referring to the author as “the late” is alone a reason to cherish these books because they represent the consuming pursuit of a lifelong interest; he spent decades gathering this material and organizing it into a manuscript—and then died six months later.
 It would take another decade and many, many hands before the books became what you see now.
 Elliott may not have seen them finished but he already knew he was good at writing books: his first one, in 1970, Last of the Steamboats, The Saga of the Wilson Line, became the first steamboat history to climb to bestseller rank in any state.
 Also, pursuing his degree in engineering at the U.S. Merchant Marine Academy he had earned an award as “outstanding student of American history and government” and you’ll see why on just about every page here.

 Not all sets of books lend themselves to being reviewed together.
-These do because for all practical purposes they are one book that was only separated into two to make the almost 600 pages easier to handle.
+These do because for all practical purposes they are one book that was only split into two to make the almost 600 pages easier to handle.
 Each volume has its own pagination as well as front- and backmatter and of course Index.

 An example of the Endnotes.

-Because each volume has its own Introduction, it is in Vol. 1 that we find the explanation for the title, i.e. why it was New York City that “became the birthplace of commercial steamboating [and] the nation’s leading hub.”
+Because each volume has its own Introduction, it is only in Vol. 1 that we find the explanation for the title, i.e. why it was New York City that “became the birthplace of commercial steamboating [and] the nation’s leading hub.”
 Certainly for readers not familiar with early US history this may well locate necessary reference points, as will the general discussion of regulatory and financial factors, and a quick nod to the “first rudimentary steamboat” of 1787.

 Given Elliott’s standing in the maritime community it should come as no surprise that he had deep access to a vast number of sources, such as people who had actively been involved with steamboats as well as to archival material, and that dozens of historical societies provided input and feedback.